-A few weeks ago, an e-mail from Charlie Halprin-Hamu came my way, wondering what square footage per dancer was allocated for SHIFT: The 2012 New York City Fall Equinox Jam.
+A few weeks ago, an e-mail from Charlie Halpern-Hamu came my way, wondering what square footage per dancer was allocated for SHIFT: The 2012 New York City Fall Equinox Jam.
 Charlie was planning for the Ontario Regional Jam coming up in May.

 Discussion ensued about how many square feet to allow per registered dancer for a multi-day contact jam.
 Since I had no idea how to estimate this before being asked, I thought it might be useful to share the results with the world.

 For SHIFT, no one figured out how many people should be allowed to register given the space; folks just eyeballed it and prayed.
 But reverse-engineering things, SHIFT took 70 people for a space that was listed as 2000 square feet (SF), for a ratio of 28.6 SF / person, or 57.1 SF / couple.
 That’s about 7 feet x 8 feet for a couple, but that’s assuming that everyone is on the floor at once, which rarely happens.
 I felt the occupancy of the space at SHIFT was pretty much perfect, rarely too crowded and not too sparse.

 Charlie shared that the Moab Jam allocates about 40 SF / person, though I didn’t verify that with the Moab people, nor is it clear if that’s people registered or people anticipated to be dancing.
 Charlie said that at the 2012 Ontario Jam, they ended up with 20 SF / person (registered), and are going to try not to go below that this year.